-Candidates are expected to devote their full time to seminary involvement throughout each seminar, including weekends.
+Candidates are expected to devote their full time to seminary involvement throughout each seminar.
 They must attend all seminar sessions.
-They are expected not to return to their places of ministry on Sunday while seminars are taking place.
+If the seminar is a face-to-face seminar, the candidates are expected not to return to their places of ministry on Sunday while seminars are taking place.
 They should make arrangements for others to handle emergency situations in their ministry settings during each of these blocks of time.
 Candidates are encouraged to reside on site during the seminars whenever possible.
 Candidates are responsible for making their own housing reservations.